 Several unusual aspects of the program differ from the conventional wisdom of capacity building training.
 Civic does not pay the usual training workshop per diem: instead, commune councillors sign up and pay a participation fee to join the training.
 The program does not tell commune councillors explicitly what to do in their job or how to do it.

 The new research will explore more closely how these design elements contribute to success.
 For the first time, WaterSHED researchers will catalogue locally developed leadership strategies and compare commune councillors who are Civic Champions with those who have not participated in the program.
 Participating commune councillors are not told how to achieve their targets, so each individual pathway is a unique leadership experiment – or 144 natural experiments in how leadership works.

 The research questions are:

 - How do participants of the Civic Champions program leverage local cultures, values, and ideas in their developmental leadership strategies for sanitation promotion to maximise results in the form of latrine uptake?

-Initial findings demonstrate that commune councilors employ different leadership strategies with different target groups to increase sanitation coverage.
-Most commune councilors listed perseverance as a key leadership trait when working with various target groups, and many shared that, after participation they more keenly understood why communication is a necessary component of leadership.
+Initial findings demonstrate that commune councillors employ different leadership strategies with different target groups to increase sanitation coverage.
+Most commune councillors listed perseverance as a key leadership trait when working with various target groups, and many shared that, after participation they more keenly understood why communication is a necessary component of leadership.

 What a Civic Champion Looks Like